Source code for vibeqc.ecp_metadata

 ``ncore=3``, etc.) match no standard libecpint library; auto-

-pointer. vDZP's inline ECPs are valid data, just not yet
+intentionally XML-only. vDZP's inline ECPs are valid data and are

 """